-Last week, I shared this screenshot which seems to have got some attention:
+Last week, I shared this screenshot about making passive income from Pinterest which seems to have gotten some attention:

 What is Pinterest’s Role in Your Marketing Strategy?